Bill Torrey: New York Islanders

 After helping minority owner John Pickett Jr. buy the franchise in 1979, Torrey was promoted to team president.
 In 1980, after the Islanders had underachieved in the playoffs for the past few years despite success in the regular season, Torrey made the difficult decision to trade longtime and popular veterans Billy Harris and Dave Lewis to the Los Angeles Kings in return for Butch Goring.

 Under Torrey's leadership, the Islanders won the Stanley Cup four consecutive times: in 1980, 1981, 1982, and 1983.
 They won 19 consecutive postseason series.
 Along the way, he picked future Hall of Fame goalie Billy Smith in the team's original expansion draft and drafted five Hall of Fame players—Denis Potvin, Clark Gillies, Bryan Trottier, Mike Bossy, and Pat LaFontaine—in the entry draft.
 He also hired as head coach Al Arbour, another Hall of Famer who won the Cup four times as a player.

 After LaFontaine demanded a trade and held out for the start of the 1991–92 season, Torrey engineered a rebuilding project.
 He dealt LaFontaine, Randy Wood, and Randy Hillier (along with future considerations) to the Buffalo Sabres in return for Pierre Turgeon, Benoît Hogue, Uwe Krupp and Dave McLlwain.
 He also sent captain Brent Sutter and Brad Lauer to the Chicago Blackhawks for Steve Thomas and Adam Creighton.
 Pickett turned over day-to-day control to a management committee of four minority owners.
 After the Islanders missed the playoffs in 1992, Torrey was forced to resign.

 Florida Panthers

 Torrey was named president of the Florida Panthers, a new expansion team, in 1993.
 Torrey built his new team similarly to the Islanders, acquiring young talent that included Rob Niedermayer, Ed Jovanovski, Radek Dvořák, and Rhett Warrener.
-The Panthers made it to the 1996 Stanley Cup Finals.
+The Panthers made it to the 1996 Stanley Cup Final.
 The team reached the playoffs twice more prior to his retirement in 2001.
 He remained with the team as special advisor.